 The two institutions share similarities, rooted deeply in culture and history.

+This is something that isn’t talked about much, the similarities between courts and churches.
 The separation of Church and state is one of the pillars of modern western society.
 Today, we all enjoy the freedom of religious expression.
 People base their lives and morals on more than just rules and laws.
 In fact, they have views, ideas, and beliefs.
 The government, on the other hand, acts by following a spiritually unbiased system.

 Having said that, there are still many similarities between courthouses and churches.